LoveChild 17: A Fairytale Romance

 - Margaret's small family had moved a number of times as her dad tried to find better work, and they rarely saw their relatives.
 Robert had lived in one area all his life, with many family members on his mother's side as well as older brothers and sisters.
 In fact, some of his best friends were his nephews.

 - Margaret left home at 16 to live in Winnipeg and get a job as a sales clerk.
 Robert had worked on his family's farm and then in his mother's restaurant.
 Now he working as a butcher, but he was still living with his mother, sister, and brother-in-law.

 - Margaret was an extrovert who loved being around other people, and always wanted to be up on what was happening.
-Robert was a quiet introvert who was a slow reader and had difficulty writing, and didn't say much at the best of times.
+Robert was a quiet introvert who was a slow reader, had difficulty writing, and didn't say much at the best of times.